oracle-livelabs/developer/python-flask-web-application-with-ords-apis/workshop/lab-1-application-oracle-rest-api-walkthrough/application-oracle-rest-api-walkthrough.md

     - When clicked, these markers reveal an attraction's name.

     > 😀 *Here is where we first encounter Oracle REST APIs.
-You'll see the code in a later Lab, but for now, we'll show you in the browser, the API responsible for providing us with this map's information.*
+You'll see the code in a later Lab, but for now, we'll show you, in the browser, the API responsible for providing us with this map's information.*

 5. Let's look at this Oracle endpoint now.